CMDR-WDX/EDMC-PvPBot/README.md

 ## Usage
 Put the plugin in EDMC's Plugin Directory, then start the game and go out there and gank ;)

+### Settings
+This plugin has settings.
+On the EDMC Window, go to `File` > `Settings`.
+Head to the `EDMC_PvpBot` Tab.
+Here you have the following options:
+* Look for Updates on Startup
+  * Turn this off if you do not want to be informed about a new version on Startup
+* Allowed CMDRs
+  * you can enter a List of Commander Names here.
+Use the following format: `Name1, Name2, Name 3` etc.
+* API Key
+  * You will need to set this value.
+Otherwise the Server will reject your Commands.
+* Aggregate Historic Data on next Startup
+  * If you check this option and restart EDMC, it will look through your older Log files and find all Pvp Kills and deaths and send them to the server.
+It will respect the filter you set with the `Allowed CMDRs` Option.

 ## File Access
 The only times this plugin reads from the Filesystem directly (as opposed to via EDMC) is to read the `version`-File to compare with the same file on GitHub to see if a new Version can be downloaded.